Philogy/philogy.github.io/_posts/2022-08-22-paradigm-ctf-2022-write-up-collection.md

 So I calculated the selector of `onHintFinanceFlashloan`, `0xcae9ca51` and put it in [4byte.directory](https://www.4byte.directory/signatures/?bytes4_signature=0xcae9ca51), a database of function signatures and their selectors.
 Note that when I looked at 4byte during the challenge `onHintFinanceFlashloan` was not yet uploaded.

-I was right, not only is there an alternative function but it was already uploaded to 4byte (I could've been searching much longer if I had to check it manually) and it was also present on the SAND token contract: the `approveAndCall(...)` method!
+I was right, not only is there an alternative function but it was already uploaded to 4byte (I could've been searching much longer if I had to check it manually) and it was also present on the token contract: the `approveAndCall(...)` method!
 This is exactly what I needed, if you craft the call payload well the vault will simply approve some address you create to spend tokens on its behalf and the tokens will be mine 🤑.

 ### Hint Finance - Flexible ABI